 Danger and seduction in one shot!
 The gangster is thinking of how he can take more territory, by force if necessary, and she is looking good thinking of how she can be successful as a dancer on Broadway.
 Together they sum up the intrigue and romanticism of the era!

 Have a seat!
 We really like this pose because it looks casual, yet flirty and fun.
-Sit down on your guy's lap and stick your leg out.
+Sit down on your guy's lap and stick you leg out.
 He'll support you, and if he looks smug that's because he just got a smuggled shipment of premium whiskey from Canada!

 The flapper era is known for being opulent and filled with glitz and glamour.
-The ritzy style was everywhere, from old Hollywood and broadway, to the stages of speakeasies and in the arms of gangsters.
+The ritzy style was everywhere, from old Hollywood and Broadway, to the stages of speakeasies and in the arms of gangsters.
 We pride ourselves on having the best flapper costumes in the industry, but if you really want to glimmer, you have to add some accessories!
 Not only do these help the costume really pop, they're actually historically accurate and just add that extra detail that sells the look.
 With these accessories you'll feel like you're in Atlantic City during the prohibition era, surrounded by gangsters and damsels!

 One of the most ubiquitous accessories in the jazz era was the feathered boa.
 These were popular with can-can girls and stuck around as a signature item for the flapper.
 They're fun to hold or drape around the shoulders, and they look great when doing the Charleston.

 The most popular hat of the day was a Cloche style hat.
-It was in a distinctive bell shape, and would often be adorned with bands, bows, and even more glamorous things like sequins.
+It was in a distinctive bell shape, and would often be adorned with bands, bows and even more glamorous things like sequins.
 It's a quintessential addition to any flapper costume, especially for the after party.

 You really don't want to get in one of those situations where someone starts speaking flapper slang and you don't know what they're even saying.
 For instance, if a flapper says, "Aww, applesauce, I've got the heebie-jeebies from all this hooch!"
 Most folks would raise an immediate eyebrow at this, (Which roughly translates as, "Oh boy, I've got the jitters from all this bootleg booze!) but you wouldn't if you spoke Jazz Baby.
-Flappers in the Roaring 20's had all kinds of new phrases and slang words that added to the freewheeling style of the era.
+Flappers in the Roaring 20s had all kinds of new phrases and slang words that added to the freewheeling style of the era.
 If you're going in one of our flapper costumes, then you should not only walk the walk, but talk the talk!
 That's it, now you're on the trolley!

 Here at HalloweenCostumes.com we love Flappers, and we love seeing unique takes on the look.
 Flappers are a great costume on their own, but when you make it look like it's from a black and white film, a zombie apocalypse in the jazz age, or a troubled flapper ghost that came to an unfortunate end... it's truly the bee's knees!
 These are just a few ideas we had that take the flapper look and turn it into something that is sure to turn all the heads in the speakeasy.

-|Not all flappers made it out of the era unscathed.
+Not all flapper made it out of the era unscathed.
 Unfortunately, some reached their demise long before their time.
-This look uses a silver flapper dress and splotched white paint and sunken dark eyes to get the ghost look.
+This look uses a silver flapper dress and a splotched white paint and sunken dark eyes to get the ghost look.
 How'd she die?
-Nobody knows, but it may have been Jitterbugging to death.
+Nobody knows, but it make have been Jitterbugging to death.

 Last but not least is our zombie flapper!
 All you have to do with this one is bloody it up and get that dead look with some makeup.
-She came to an unfortunate end, but she'll be romaing the jazz-filled streets looking for brains... as well as an open juice joint.
+She came to an unfortunate end, but she'll be roaming the jazz-filled streets looking for brains... as well as an open juice joint.